What Is ChatGPT for Coding in 2026?

 Complex issues - race conditions, memory leaks, subtle state management bugs, API integration problems - benefit from ChatGPT's longer context window and ability to reason through multiple hypotheses.

-A developer tip: save your most effective debugging prompts in ChatGPT Toolbox's prompt library.
+A developer tip: save your most effective debugging prompts in AI Toolbox's prompt library.
 For example, a prompt like "Analyze this error step by step: 1) identify the root cause, 2) explain why it happened, 3) provide a fix, 4) suggest how to prevent it in the future" can be saved and reused across every debugging session.

 Pricing Breakdown: What Each Tool Costs